EvanSpangler/evanspangler.github.io/content/about.md

 With over a decade of experience, I bridge the gap between enterprise-grade engineering and the practical realities of running a business.
 I don't just build technology; I build solutions that work for *you*.

 ## My Philosophy

-Technology shouldn’t be a black box.
-It should be a transparent, reliable, and powerful asset for your business.
+ Technology shouldn’t be a bureaucratic hurdle.
+It needs to be a secure, reliable foundation for your mission.

-**I believe in Practical Engineering.**
+ **I believe in Security by Design.**
-I don’t chase trends.
-I focus on systems that work reliably in production.
-Whether it's automation, proper monitoring, or disaster recovery, I build things to last.
+ We don't just "bolt on" security at the end to pass an audit.
+I build systems that are secure from the ground up, making compliance easier to maintain long-term.

-**I understand the Business Side.**
+ **I understand the Small Business Struggle.**
-I’ve been an IT Director for a startup.
-I’ve managed a P&L, navigated technical debt, and led organizational change.
-I understand that every technical decision has a business cost and a business benefit.
+ As a former IT Director for a 30-person company, I know what it's like to balance a limited budget with high expectations.
+You don't have infinite resources, so every dollar you spend on IT needs to deliver value and protection.

  **I deliver Complete Solutions.**
-I don't just advise and walk away.
-From initial architecture through deployment and ongoing support, I get my hands dirty and ensure the system works as promised.
+ I don't just hand you a stack of paperwork and wish you luck with the audit.
+I implement the controls, configure the firewalls, and ensure your systems actually meet the standards we claim they do.

-## Bringing Enterprise Experience to Your Business
+ ## Real-World Defense Experience

-I’ve spent years solving hard problems for massive organizations, and I apply those same lessons to every client I work with.
+ I’ve spent years solving hard problems for the DoD and enterprise organizations, and I apply those same lessons to small defense contractors.

+ **Defense & Aviation Engineering (Alion / Tek Fusion)** I’ve built systems that fly in helicopters and integrate with Navy simulations.
+I understand that "deployment" means it has to work in the field, often under difficult conditions.
+I bring this same rigor to ensuring your compliance posture is mission-ready, not just paper-thin.

  **Reliability & Security (Oracle)**
  As a Senior Site Reliability Engineer at **Oracle**, I worked on systems that simply *could not fail*.
 I secured critical data exchange platforms ensuring they met strict NSA requirements.
-I bring this same security-first mindset to protecting your business assets.
+This security-first mindset is critical for protecting CUI.

+ **Business & Operations (DeCroix Services)**
+ As **IT Director**, I led the charge to modernize 40 years of accumulated technical debt.
+I managed a P&L, navigated audits, and led organizational change.
+I understand the pressure of making payroll and the need for technology to protect the business without bankrupting it.

  **Efficiency & Automation (Sonatype)**
-Time is money.
-At **Sonatype**, I helped engineer a process that reduced a critical data distribution task from **7 days to just 6.5 hours**.
-That’s the power of smart automation.
-I look for these opportunities in every business—finding the bottlenecks and crushing them.
+ Compliance shouldn't require an army of people.
+At **Sonatype**, I helped engineer processes that drastically reduced manual effort through smart automation.
+I look for these opportunities to streamline your compliance evidence collection and reporting.

-**Business Leadership (DeCroix Services)**
-I know what it’s like to sit in the driver’s seat.
-As **IT Director** for a 30-person startup, I successfully managed a $9.6M ARR operation.
-I led the charge to modernize 40 years of accumulated technical debt, moving from on-premise legacy systems to the cloud.
-I understand the pressure of making payroll and the need for technology to drive ROI, not just look cool.

-**Field-Tested Engineering (Defense & Aviation)**
-I’ve built systems that fly in helicopters and integrate with Navy simulations.
-At **Alion** and **Tek Fusion**, I learned that "deployment" means it has to work in the field, often under difficult conditions.
-I design with the real world in mind.

 ## Certifications